Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-All ten of Jayesh' fingers are middle fingers.
+Jayesh is rolling out his own brand of breakfast cereal in June called Capt'n Chuck's Punch n Crunch.

-Updated on: [16/11/2025]
+Updated on: [17/11/2025]
 <!-- #jokeEnd -->